Kawerau workers spend last week at mill, hoping new industry will buy it

 ‘Stronger and better’

-Meanwhile, neighboring town Whakatane has been given a new lease on life after an international consortium bought the mill there, which has saved 150 jobs.
+Meanwhile, neighbouring town Whakatane has been given a new lease on life after an international consortium bought the mill there, which has saved 150 jobs.

-The Kawerau Mill is running financial planning sessions, outplacement support, and groups to discuss issues with the workers.
+The mill is running financial planning sessions, outplacement support, and groups to discuss issues with the workers.
 They are working with the Ministry of Social Development to look for new jobs.

-Both Phillips and Te Rie are adamant Kawerau will come back stronger and better from this.
-Tane says, “There is really high hope in the community that whoever invests in this site there might be more jobs.
+Both Phillips and Te Rire are adamant Kawerau will come back stronger and better from this.
+Phillips says, “There is really high hope in the community that whoever invests in this site there might be more jobs.
 We have got a railway line straight to the port, geothermal activity here.
 There is a lot of hope here with the right investment.”

 “That is what the old people have always told us to do, take care of everyone no matter who or where they are from.”